Nicole Cooke: After cycling

 In March 2014, Cooke was reported to be studying for an MBA at Cardiff University.
 Her autobiography, The Breakaway, was published in the summer of 2014 to significant critical acclaim.
-The Guardian's Richard Williams described it as "a compelling and salutary account of the price she paid for the victories from which many others will benefit".
+The Guardians Richard Williams described it as "a compelling and salutary account of the price she paid for the victories from which many others will benefit".
 It was named The Sunday Times Sports Book of the Year 2014 and long listed for the William Hill Sports Book of the Year prize and shortlisted for the Cross Sports Book Award.
 Since retirement Cooke has repeatedly spoken out campaigning for gender equality in sport and stronger investigatory powers for the anti-doping bodies.

 In January 2017, Cooke gave written and oral evidence to the Parliamentary Select Committee for Culture, Media and Sport inquiry into Combatting Doping in Sport and stated that her information about doping in cycling, given as evidence to UKAD was subsequently not investigated by UKAD.
 She also spoke out about the endemic sexism she encountered in sport.
 The Times described her evidence "GB gold medallist hits out at doping and sexism".
 The Independent stated "Former Olympic and world champion cyclist Nicole Cooke has issued a damning attack on British Cycling and Team Sky, condemning the governing bodies for their lack of accountability, sexism, and failure to fight the abuse of performance enhancing drugs (PEDs) within the sport".

 Cooke appeared in Christmas University Challenge representing Cardiff University in a program that first aired on 1 January 2018.
 Other team members were Professor Laura McAllister, Dr Rhys Jones and Laura Trevelyan.